MikyoungJun/bivariatehawkes/data/README.txt

 ### Terrorism data ###

 1) Source: GTD: https://www.start.umd.edu/gtd/contact/download

+START (National Consortium for the Study of Terrorism and Responses to Terrorism).
+(2022).
+Global Terrorism Database 1970 - 2020 [data file]. https://www.start.umd.edu/gtd

 2) The analysis in the paper considers two countries, Afghanistan and Nigeria.
 For Afghanistan, attacks by Taliban from Jan 1, 2002 to Dec 31, 2013 were considered.
 For Nigeria, attachks by
 Boko Haram and Fulani Extremists from Jan 1, 2010 to Dec 31, 2017 were considered.
 3) The following variables for each attack record were used: